Ismail ibn Musa Menk: Awards and recognition

-Pakistan visit

-Menk visited Pakistan in September 2022 to highlight flood-hit areas of Sindh, Pakistan.
+Recognition

+Mufti Ismail Menk has been listed in The 500 Most Influential Muslims—an annual publication by the Royal Islamic Strategic Studies Centre (Jordan)—every year since 2010.

+He appears under the “Preachers & Spiritual Guides” category, including the most recent 2026 edition.

 Controversies

 Travel bans

 On 31 October 2017, Singapore banned Menk from its borders because it believes he expresses views incompatible with its multicultural laws and policies.
-According to the Straits Times, he has asserted that "it is blasphemous for Muslims to greet believers of other faiths during festivals such as Christmas or Deepavali".
+According to the Straits Times, he has asserted that "it is blasphemous for Muslims to greet believers of other faiths during festivals such as Christmas or Diwali".
 Singapore's Ministry of Home Affairs said in a statement that its decision to reject Menk's application for a short-term work pass stemmed from his "segregationist and divisive teachings".
 The Majlisul Ulama Zimbabwe, Menk's own institution, released a statement to express "regret and dismay" regarding the ban.
 It said that Menk was an "asset to multi‐cultural, multi‐religious Zimbabwe" and that viewers should "listen to his sermons in full" and not "edited clips of a few minutes" to see the moderate path he has chosen.
-Mufti Menk actually addressed this issue in a youtube video of his, in which he clarifies that he actually said, that you must not force your beliefs onto others.

 In November 2018, the Danish government banned Menk from entering its borders for 2 years.

-Homophobia
+On homosexuality

-The Huffington Post has described Menk as an "openly homophobic Islamic preacher" who has denounced the act of homosexuality as "filthy".
+The Huffington Post reported that Menk denounced the act of homosexuality as "filthy."
 In 2013, he was due to visit six British universities – Oxford, Leeds, Leicester, Liverpool, Cardiff and Glasgow – but the speaking tour was cancelled after student unions and university officials expressed concern about his views.
-Menk's controversial statement included these words: "How can you engage in acts of immorality with the same sex?...
-The Qur'an clearly says it is wrong what you are doing...
-Allah speaks about how filthy this is...
-With all due respect to the animals, homosexuals are worse than animals."
+Liverpool University stated that "it is not the role of the University to censor people's views, but rather to provide a neutral, open environment for them to be debated and challenged."